Skip to main content

 Submit Study Application

-RECOVER scientists use BioData Catalyst (BDC), the National Heart, Lung, and Blood Institute’s (NHLBI’s) cloud-based research ecosystem, to store and analyze the scientific data they collect.
-BDC currently hosts a dataset from the RECOVER adult cohort study.
-BDC provides instructions for finding and viewing RECOVER data as well as the steps to request authorization to use de-identified individual participant data for scientific analysis within BDC.
+RECOVER scientists use BioData Catalyst® (BDC), the National Heart, Lung, and Blood Institute’s (NHLBI’s) cloud-based research ecosystem, to store and analyze the scientific data they collect.
+BDC currently hosts two RECOVER datasets: one from the adult observational cohort study and one from the pediatric observational cohort study.
+BDC provides information about exploring RECOVER data (no login required) and requesting authorization to access de-identified individual participant data for scientific analysis within BDC (login required).

 Ancillary Study Resources